 However, you will find everything from small hotels, backpacker hostels, homestays and campsites to choose from.
 Big hotels and resorts are located a little away from the main village.

 An HPTDC hotel, the Uhl (named after the Uhl river) is located nearly 15 km away from Bir and is considered one of the ideal places to spend a night in the area.
 The property is spacious, offers decent meals and has an old-world outlook in furnishings like most HPTDC hotels.

 A backpacker hostel, Zostel has a branch in Bir.
 It provides comfortable rooms, dorms, and activities to both solo travelers and group travelers.

 Interesting Read: Top 12 Must Visit Offbeat Places in Himachal

 Bir-Billing has a lot more to explore than just paragliding.
 It has beautiful vistas and trails to explore.
 Tibetan institutes and monasteries to indulge in some spirituality.
 And lots of natural beauty around to soak in.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 In my next article of the series, I will write about another getaway destination from Dharamshala – the charming Dalhousie.

 Do you still have any questions or suggestions or need any help in planning your trip to Bir Billing?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans.